-- 1. Evidence in the form of a notarized or certified letter from a bank or other financial institution of sufficient financial resources to meet college expenses for the first year of study.
+1. Evidence in the form of a notarized or certified letter from a bank or other financial institution of sufficient financial resources to meet college expenses for the first year of study.
 If a sponsor's account is used, a letter from the sponsor stating the intent to assist with the student's educational expenses is also required.
-International students will be required to pay nonresident tuition. - 2.
-Proof of Health and Repatriation Insurance.
-If the student does not have Health and Repatriation Insurance, he or she will be required to purchase and maintain such coverage while attending AUM.
-AUM's office of Student Affairs can provide information regarding the coverage.
-Or visit www.UHCSR.com for information about the Auburn/AUM Student Insurance Plan.
+International students will be required to pay non-resident tuition.